3 Best Ways to Swap Panes in Tmux

 navigating to panes through arrow keys

-3 Best Practices to Swap Panes in Tmux
+3 Best Practices for Tmux Swap-Pane

 3 Common Errors When Swapping Panes in Tmux